-Durham City of Sanctuary was formed in the summer of 2016 and part of the nationwide City of Sanctuary movement.
+Durham City of Sanctuary was formed in 2016 and part of the nationwide City of Sanctuary movement.
 Based in County Durham, we work to build opportunities for introductions and friendship between sanctuary seekers and local people, helping new arrivals to integrate into our communities.
 Our aim is to create a culture of welcome for people seeking sanctuary from war and persecution.

 Through our support, we hope to encourage new arrivals to choose to remain in our region.
 We recognise the wide range of skills, knowledge and talents they possess, which we believe will enrich our communities and contribute to economic and social development.